Pursuing Your Passions with a Sound Mind

 4. Imitate.
 Imitate the faith of others who are surrendered to God and seeking His will in their lives.
 Spend time with them and learn from them.
 Imitate Jesus' desire to please the Father.
 So we say with confidence, 'The Lord is my helper; I will not be afraid.
 What can man do to me?'
 Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith" (Hebrews 13:6-7).

-The latest work by Stanton Lanier (Pianist of Peace™) is "A Thousand Years," an acclaimed CD released in 2011.
+The latest work by Stanton Lanier (Pianist of Peace™) is a live concert DVD released in 2008.
 Visit StantonLanier.com to learn more.